okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 To explicitly allow or deny registration to the user, supply a type property set to `com.okta.action.update`, together with a value property set to `{"registration": "ALLOW"}` or `{"registration": "DENY"}`.
 The default is to allow registration.

-In Okta Identity Engine, to set attributes in the user's profile, supply a type property set to `com.okta.user.progressive.profile.update`, together with a `value` property set to a list of key-value pairs corresponding to the Progressive Enrollment attributes you want to set.
-See [Registration Inline Hook - Send response](/docs/guides/registration-inline-hook/nodejs/main/#send-response) for more information. <ApiLifecycle access="ie" />
+In Okta Identity Engine, to set attributes in the user's profile, supply a type property set to `com.okta.user.progressive.profile.update`, together with a `value` property set to a list of key-value pairs corresponding to the Progressive Enrollment attributes that you want to set.
+See [Registration Inline Hook - Send response](/docs/guides/registration-inline-hook/nodejs/main/#send-response). <ApiLifecycle access="ie" />

 Commands are applied in the order that they appear in the array.
 Within a single `com.okta.user.profile.update` or `com.okta.user.progressive.profile.update` command, attributes are updated in the order that they appear in the `value` object.